Cross-country skiing at the 1998 Winter Olympics – Women's 10 kilometre freestyle pursuit

 The women's 10 kilometre freestyle pursuit cross-country skiing competition at the 1998 Winter Olympics in Nagano, Japan, was held on 12 February at Snow Harp.

 The startlist for this race was based on the 5 km classical event from earlier in the games.
 The winner of the 5 km classical event, Larissa Lazutina of Russia, was the first starter in the pursuit.
 The rest of the competitors started behind Lazutina with the same number of seconds that they were behind her at the 5 km classical event.
 The winner of the race was the first competitor to finish the pursuit.

+Background

+At the previous Olympics, Lyubov Yegorova successfully defended her gold medal.
+However, she was suspended from competition in February of 1997 after failing a doping test.
+Both the silver medalist, Manuela Di Centa, and bronze medalist, Stefania Belmondo, qualified for the event.
+Bente Martinsen was the overall leader in the World Cup standings prior to the Olympics.
+Yelena Välbe was the 1997 world champion.